tecwindow/SoundTranscriber/README.md

 ## special thanks:

-- Many thanks to Riad Assoum for translating the user guide into English and proofreading the program's English and Arabic strings.
+- Many thanks to Riad Assoumfor translating Sound Transcriber into French, translating the user guide into English and proofreading the program's English and Arabic strings.
 - Many thanks to Georgiana Frincu for translating Sound Transcriber into Spanish.